ALostCAWs/Keighly.ca/README.md

   - Update HTML & CSS for better responsive images
       - Both for viewport sizes & for varying display qualities of screens
-  - Incorporate CSS custom properties
-  - Switch to a mobile - first design approach
-  - Update typeface to better scale at different viewport sizes
   - Upgrade layout to be based on CSS Grid
       - Display mobile ver. of site to browsers no supporting CSS Grid
   - Improve user experience with Print Style Sheets